How to Make Requests in English: Tips and Strategies

 Overusing Politeness Phrases

-Strike a balance between politeness and assertiveness.
+• Strike a balance between politeness and assertiveness

 Misinterpreting Cultural Norms

-Research cultural norms before making requests in a cross-cultural context.
+• Research cultural norms before making requests in a cross-cultural context.

 Conclusion

-If you liked it, please subscribe to our newsletter for more articles on grammar, vocabulary, and language learning.
+If you liked this article, then please subscribe to our newsletter for more articles on grammar, vocabulary, and language learning.

 You can also follow us on Facebook, Instagram, and YouTube for the latest updates.